 Finding webbing in a stored food product is a sign that you have an infestation.1 You may also find small, pale caterpillars.
 Look a little more closely and you may see a fine gritty material; this is frass, the scientific term for insect poop.5

 Another pretty sure sign of an infestation is seeing adult moths fluttering weakly through the kitchen.
 Though they can sometimes be found throughout the house, more often than not they are where the food is.
 People sometimes confuse clothes moths with Indian meal moths.4 The wings of clothes moths are always a single color, usually a tan or buff color of some sort, while the Indian meal moth wings are bi-colored, like a '50s Chevy with a two-tone paint job.

-The only way to control Indian meal moths is to locate infested materials and them out.
+The only way to control Indian meal moths is to locate infested materials and clean them out.
 A thorough cleaning is also needed to get rid of errant caterpillars, cocoons and food sources.
 No one recommends spraying insecticides in cupboards or food areas because of the risk of illness from eating contaminated food.

 The healthy solution is to take all food items out of the cupboards and going through them one by one.
 Focus especially on items you bought "in bulk" or that are in open or loosely sealed containers.
 Inspect each item, looking for webbing and caterpillars.
 Discard anything that is infested and take the trash out right away.
 When in doubt, throw it out!
 Then make sure that you transfer any non-infested food from bags or open boxes into tightly sealable containers.6

 The final step is to clean the cupboards thoroughly before putting food back.
 Vacuum cracks and crevices and wash the shelves.
 Indian meal moths need remarkably little food to survive so you should also clean behind appliances and anywhere else crumbs and other bits of food may be hiding.2